modular/mojo-gpu-puzzles/book/src/puzzle_18/puzzle_18.md

 ```

 <div class="solution-explanation">
-Our GPU implementation implements the numerically stable softmax algorithm with highly optimized parallel reduction techniques.
+Our GPU kernel implements the numerically stable softmax algorithm with highly optimized parallel reduction techniques.
 Let's dissect the kernel in detail:

 #### Kernel signature and memory management